Rotorcraft Loss of Lubrication

 • The cessation of hydrodynamic lubrication

-The resulting absence of lubrication under heavy loading contacts generates immense heat due to friction.
+The resulting absence of lubrication under heavy load generates immense heat due to friction.

 How the EPOD Works